 Explores significant stylistic and thematic elements in English and American poetry from 1900 to the present day.
 Primary focus on textual considerations, but some attention given to biographical concerns and critical theory.
-Co-requisites: ENGL 310, ENGL 300 or permission of instructor.
+Prerequisites: ENGL 240, 250, or 260; or permission of instructor.
 Fall/Spring as needed.